fabien-d/github-issue-template-bookmarklet/readme.md

 # GitHub issue template bookmarklet
 Easily add a template to every GitHub issue.
-I plan on creating a site to customize the bookmarklet in the browser.
+Customize it on [CodePen - http://codepen.io/fabien-d/full/eJjXMa/](http://codepen.io/fabien-d/full/eJjXMa/)

 ### Template
 To edit the template, open `index.js` and modify the markdown inside the `getTemplate` method.